 The Company Secretary is responsible for coordinating disclosure of information to the ASX, the Australian Securities and Investments Commission and shareholders.
-The Chief Legal and Risk Officer and any person holding the position of Company Secretary are referred to as the Disclosure Officer in the Market Disclosure Policy.
+Any person holding the position of Company Secretary is referred to as the Disclosure Officer in the Market Disclosure Policy.